Despite its importance to modern life, internet access can easily be overlooked when hunting for a new house or flat to rent.

 Does your home have a phone line?

-Yet some properties may not have active lines.
+Yet some properties may not have active phone lines.
 You may have to pay to get the phone line reinstated, and waiting for an engineer could delay installation for weeks.

 Remember that while some broadband providers offer free setup this will not cover a line installation or activation of a dormant line.
 Also keep in mind that while Virgin offers broadband without a phone, it does still need a physical line so installation will still be necessary if the property does not already have a Virgin Media socket.